seattlerb/zenprofile/README.txt

 == DESCRIPTION:

+NOTE: This project is EOL'd since it relies on event_hook (which is EOL'd)

 zenprofiler helps answer WHAT is being called the most. spy_on helps answer WHERE those calls are being made.
 ZenProfiler provides a faster version of the standard library ruby profiler.
 It is otherwise pretty